Complete Guide: Installing Manjaro with Secure Boot Enabled

 cat /desktopfs-pkgs.txt | awk '{print $1;}' >> ~/iso-pkglist.txt

-Then feed the entire list to pacman and direct the installation to your mounted root using the convenient options of not confirming and only install if not already installed.
+Then feed the entire list to Pacman and direct the installation to your mounted root using the convenient options of not confirming and only installing if not already installed.

 pacman -Syy --no-confirm --needed --root /mnt - < ~/iso-pkglist.txt

-You will now require a few extra steps – which requires chroot.
+You will now require a few extra steps – which require chroot.

 Administrative user